Timeline of Enos A. Mills

 1892: Visits Alaska.

-1895: Made a more successful forestry address in Kansas City.
+1895: Makes a successful forestry address in Kansas City.

 1897: Begins writing articles on Estes Park for other newspapers.